 Malaga Christmas Lights

-In 2019, Malaga Christmas lights will be switched on on Friday 29 November at 7pm.
+In 2020, the probable date for the Malaga Christmas lights switch-on will be Friday 27 November at 6.30pm.
 The event takes places with a huge street party in Calle Larios.
 Some 10,000 light beams will be handed out to spectators who can watch the first light and sound show, followed afterwards by a concert in Plaza de la Constitución.
 This is one of the biggest events in Malaga and crowds of people turn out.
 If you want to enjoy the lights with fewer people, visit during the week.

-The video below gives you a great idea of the display on Calle Larios (although not as good as seeing it for yourself!).
+The video below gives you a great idea of the display on Calle Larios in 2019 (although not as good as seeing it for yourself!).

 Son et lumiere shows take place on Calle Larios at 6.30pm, 8pm and 9.30pm.
-In 2019, 4 tunes will form part of the show: All I want for Christmas by Mariah Carey, Jingle Bell Rock by Hilary Duff (2 earworms there…), En Navidad performed by David Bustamente, Rosana and the Operación Triunfo Academy, and Never Back Down in the version by Sofia Session Orchestra and Choir.
-Some feet-tapping stuff for this year! .
+In 2019, 5 tunes formed part of the show: Christmas carol sung by the children at Sierra Blanca school in Malaga, All I want for Christmas by Mariah Carey, Jingle Bell Rock by Hilary Duff (2 earworms there…), En Navidad performed by David Bustamente, Rosana and the Operación Triunfo Academy, and Never Back Down in the version by Sofia Session Orchestra and Choir.
+Some feet-tapping stuff for this year!

 The lights are switched on every evening over the Christmas period between 6.30pm and 2am.
-They’re turned off on 7 January 2019.
+They’re turned off on 5 January 2020 after the Three Kings parade.

 Opening times during Christmas in Malaga